Shopify SEO: 12-Step Guide for Beginners

 Edit code in your theme modal in Shopify admin dashboard

-Then, look for your product file using the search bar.
-It will be titled “product-template.liquid” or “main-product.liquid” based on your theme.
+Look for your product file using the search bar.
+It will be titled "product-template.liquid" or "main-product.liquid" based on your theme.
 Click on the file once you find it.

 “main-product.liquid” highlighted

-Paste your generated schema markup at the top of the file.
-And click “Save.”
+Paste your generated schema markup at the top of the file and click “Save.”

 "Start Audit" button in Site Audit tool